The Government of Canada has

-My Alternate Life talks about how CDIC gives her the confidence to switch banks, and explains how to find out if your bank is a CDIC member.
+- Jordann at My Alternate Life talks about how CDIC gives her the confidence to switch banks, and explains how to find out if your bank is a CDIC member.

 Emmett’s ABCs knows that a new baby is a good opportunity to look at your family finances and check your CDIC coverage.

 MontrealMom.com on 8 things to know about CDIC when you’re managing your family’s finances.